d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 the context variable is concatenated with the decoder input at all the time steps.
-To predict the probability distribution of the output token, a fully-connected layer is used to transform the hidden state at the final layer of the RNN decoder.
+To predict the probability distribution of the output token, a fully connected layer is used to transform the hidden state at the final layer of the RNN decoder.

 ```{.python .input}